jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 they have over 19.5 megawatts of backup generation available from 17 diesel generators.

-If you've heard of Equinix, a major connectivity company, their SE2 data center is located within the Westin Building, and a few years ago they built an orange/concrete-colored 8-story building, SE3, located right next door to the Westin Building's garage... and Palace Kitchen.
+While a lot of the classic hosters and companies are located here, an example of the scale is Equinix, a major connectivity company: their SE2 data center is located within the Westin Building, and a few years ago they built an orange/concrete-colored 8-story building, SE3, located right next door to the Westin Building's garage... and Palace Kitchen.
 Tasty.